FentPams/Guess-Number/README.md

 # Guess-Number
-Simple Web of guess number game, with animation with pixel style
+Simple Web of guess number game, with animation and pixel style